Linuxfabrik/monitoring-plugins/README.md

 ## Threshold and Ranges

-If a check supports ranges, they can be used as follows:
+If a check supports Nagios ranges, they can be used as follows:

 * Simple value: A range from 0 up to and including the value
 * A "Range" is the same as on [nagios-plugins.org](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT): *... defined as a start and end point (inclusive) on a numeric scale (possibly negative or positive infinity).*, in the format `start:end`